-We are two active 70+ olds celebrating 50 years of marriage in 2012, wanting to have a safari holiday in Africa for a maximum of 10 days before travelling onto Melbourne to spend time with our family there (about 3 weeks).
+We are two active 70+ olds celebrating 50 years of marriage in 2012, wanting to have a safari vacation in Africa for a maximum of 10 days before traveling onto Melbourne to spend time with our family there (about 3 weeks).
 We would then like to travel up to Cairns to experience the rainforest and/or the Great Barrier Reef or onward to New Zealand for about 10 days before returning home.
 Can you please give a couple of suggestions and budget for a trip starting in November 2012.

 Congratulations on your forthcoming 50th wedding anniversary and many thanks for the question.

-The below itinerary that you outline is actually quite difficult to estimate a cost for, as the cost for a number of the elements of your trip can vary greatly depending on the time of year that you are travelling, the level of accommodations in which you would like to stay and, in your example, the kind of safari you wish to undertake.
+The below itinerary that you outline is actually quite difficult to estimate a cost for, as the cost for a number of the elements of your trip can vary greatly depending on the time of year that you are traveling, the level of accommodations in which you would like to stay and, in your example, the kind of safari you wish to undertake.